 - 1. Comprehensive examinations are administered two times per academic year, once in August, and once in January.
 Students who fail a comprehensive exam also have the option of retaking that exam in May, subject to faculty availability.
 A candidate can sit for an exam after the completion of the candidate's formal course work in an area of emphasis as specified on the candidate's plan of study.
 August and January exams are typically administered during the week before classes start or during the first week of classes.
 May exams are scheduled on a case-by-case basis. - 2.
 At least three months prior to the examination the candidate will consult with their advisor and the Director of Graduate Studies regarding the composition of the examination committee, with one member of the examination committee being designated as chair.
-For examinations in American Politics, Comparative Politics, and Public Policy, committee members shall include three members of the faculty with expertise in the area of emphasis of the examination, at least two of whom must be members of the regular graduate faculty.
-For examinations in International Politics, the committee shall consist of two faculty members with expertise in Comparative Politics and two faculty members with expertise in International Relations, and at least three members of the committee shall be members of the regular graduate faculty. - 3.
+For examinations in American Politics, Comparative Politics, and Public Policy, committee members shall include three members of the faculty with expertise in the area of emphasis of the examinations in International Politics, the committee shall consist of two faculty members with expertise in Comparative Politics and two faculty members with expertise in International Relations, and at least three members of the committee shall be members of the regular graduate faculty. - 3.
 Exams are written over an eight-hour period.
 Candidates are allowed to use notes and references in answering the questions on the exam.